Game of Thrones fans will finally get to return to Westeros in 2022 when House of the Dragon hits HBO Max.

 Rhaenyra and Alicent will likely be the two main players in the show, each battling one another for power (or, in Alicent’s case, power by proxy through her son).
 The trailer even shows a glimpse of the tournament before the war in which tensions between the two women came to the fore.
 Rhaenyra wore black and red to the tournament, while Alicent wore green, and when conflict broke out the supporters of Rhaenyra dubbed themselves the blacks, while those who backed Aegon named themselves the greens.

 Will Daenerys or any other familiar House Targaryen members make an appearance?

-Considering House of the Dragon is set to take place several centuries before the events of Game of Thrones, it seems all but certain that neither Daenerys (Emilia Clarke) nor any of the other Targaryens who played a role in Thrones‘ plot — Aemon (Peter Vaughan), Rhaegar (Wilf Scolding in flashbacks), Aerys II “The Mad King” (David Rintoul in flashbacks), etc. — will make an appearance in the prequel.
+Considering House of the Dragon is set to take place two centuries before the events of Game of Thrones, it seems all but certain that neither Daenerys (Emilia Clarke) nor any of the other Targaryens who played a role in Thrones‘ plot — Aemon (Peter Vaughan), Rhaegar (Wilf Scolding in flashbacks), Aerys II “The Mad King” (David Rintoul in flashbacks), etc. — will make an appearance in the prequel.

 What happened to the other prequel?

 Hours before HBO announced that House of the Dragon had been given a full series order, the news broke that the network was scrapping the other Game of Thrones successor show it had in development.
 The Jane Goldman-helmed series, which was set to take place thousands of years before the rise of Daenerys Targaryen and chronicle Westeros’ descent from the Age of Heroes into the Long Night, is officially no more.

 Naomi Watts was slated to star in the prequel, which shot a full pilot episode directed by S.J.
 Clarkson (Jessica Jones) in Northern Ireland earlier this year.
 A Song of Ice and Fire author George R. R. Martin co-created the project with Goldman.